SECURED-FP7/secured-webgui/README.md

 **Configuration**

-Configurations to the required external services (the UPR and the SPM) are set in the file **constants.py** (webContent/constants.py)
+Configurations to the required external services (the UPR, PSAR and the SPM) are set in the file **constants.py** (webContent/constants.py)

-**Use HTTPS**
+**Enabling HTTPS**

-To use HTTPS is needed to use the OpenSSL package.
+To enable HTTPS you need to use the OpenSSL package.
 Generate the new certificate:

     mkdir certificate
     cd certificate/